Andrews-repo/DEV/gitignore.md

 [Account Basics](https://github.com/Andrews-repo/AWS-Project/tree/master/Account%20Basics).

-This section has been automated, but i do need to come back and document how to do some of these things via the CLI.
+This section was focused around setting up a new account and establishing basic AWS security and account recomendations.
+It has been automated via cloudformation, but I do need to come back and document how to do some of these things via the CLI.

 [Web Hosting Basics](https://github.com/Andrews-repo/AWS-Project/tree/master/Basic%20Web%20Host).